The alphabet of becoming

 How can this be remedied?

-Do I have to banish homework from my vocabulary to become what I am?
+Do I have to banish ethical duty from my vocabulary in order to become who I really am?

 Seize your future

 Willpower and imagination prepare, update and nourish the future.
 Therefore, to grasp your future is to tame your body and mind through your connection with the cosmic being.
-This is how becoming appeals to my senses and reflects my various “sensory states”, the fruit of my participation in the being of the world.
-What I become in space-time and through the various actions that I undertake, makes me a flow of multiple achievements, a tangible proof of a physical continuity marked by all sorts of affects that reach me deep within myself.
-In this sense, the momentum of my future navigates both in the physical world and in the social framework in which my existence is embedded.
-Even though reason allows a more or less accurate representation of the fabric of my future, the latter remains a vague combination of my inner signature and my social existence, which gives it an element of mystery that resists any form of analysis.
+This is how becoming appeals to our senses and reflects our various “sensory states”, the fruit of our participation in the being of the world.
+What we become in space-time and through the various actions that we undertake, makes us a flow of multiple achievements, a tangible proof of a physical continuity marked by all sorts of affects that reach us deep within ourselves.
+In this sense, the momentum of our future navigates both in the physical world and in the social framework in which our existence is embedded.
+Even though reason allows a more or less accurate representation of what we desing our future to be, the latter remains a vague combination of our inner signature and our social existence, which gives it an element of mystery that resists any form of analysis.

 Investigation data

-If becoming is an “impure” mixture of what drives me from within and the social convention that binds me to others, how can I know if I am living up to my aspirations?
-How can I detect the “inauthentic” part of my future, caused by my need to belong in a whole and to communicate with others?
+If becoming is an “impure” mixture of what drives us from within and the social convention that binds us to others, how can we know if we are living up to our aspirations?
+How can we detect the “inauthentic” part of our lives, caused by our need to belong in a whole and to communicate with others?
 If we expect a ready-made answer, it is true that disappointment will not take long to occupy our minds.
-There is no magic recipe for how we “manage” the fate of our future.
+There is no magic recipe for how we “manage” the state of our present and the fate of our future.
 On the other hand, a set of elements to be questioned can contribute to our quest:

-• Work on the presence of yourself, that is, to listen to what is happening in your heart at the level of the relationship body (affects) -heart(emotions) -wits(thoughts)
+• Work on the presence of ourselves, that is, to listen to what is happening in our heart at the level of the relationship body (affects) -heart(emotions) -wits(thoughts)

-• Have the courage to accept a “bad” choice or an inadequate decision in order to get back on the path of your own desires
+• Have the courage to accept a “bad” choice or an inadequate decision in order to get back on the path of our own desires

 • Realize that the path traveled that designates one's future is by no means a misconduct, but a part of the journey that leads us to discover ourselves

 Let's go back to our short story from the beginning.
 Schopenhauer.
-The art of aging, which is none other than the art of becoming.
-Becoming untitled and without a qualifier.
-Merge with the original, raw and formless, mysterious and paradoxical future.
-Becoming for yourself and for others.
-Becoming not to please, but to live well; to tame the richness of one's talents and not to suffer in the shadow of the unfulfilled.
-Becoming authentic is the impulse that you draw with your guts; knowing why you live is learning to listen to yourself, to trust yourself and to let yourself be.
+The art of aging, which is nothing more but the art of becoming.
+Merging with the original, raw and formless, mysterious and paradoxical future.
+Becoming who we really are for our own sake and for the sake of others.
+Becoming real not to please, but to live well; to tame the richness of our talents and not to suffer in the shadow of the unfulfilled.
+Becoming authentic is the impulse that we draw with our guts; knowing why we live is learning to listen to ourselves, to trust ourselves and to let ourselves be.

 Let's be extraordinary, let's become ourselves! :))